-The Mead Lane area in Saltford is currently subject to a temporary mooring trial; informal moorings which have been used by boaters for a number of years here are in the Council’s riparian ownership and adjoin the highway (Mead Lane).
-Over recent years there have numerous calls from local residents and the boating community to regularise the moorings and outline the terms of their use, including appropriate signage.
+The Mead Lane area in Saltford has been subject to a temporary mooring trial since December 2016; informal moorings which have been used by boaters for a number of years are in the Council’s riparian ownership and adjoin the highway (Mead Lane).
+Over recent years there have been numerous calls from local residents and the boating community to regularise the moorings and outline the terms of their use, including appropriate signage.

-A feedback form to allow comments to be made on the mooring trial can be downloaded here (Word version).
+A feedback form to continue to allow comments to be made on the mooring trial, it can be downloaded here (Word version).

 Managing Parking at Mead Lane